 - What a Senseless Waste of Human Life: Basically why Myrick decided to skip heaps of medical protocol and go straight to human experimentation by using homeless people as guinea pigs.

-- Well-Intentioned Extremist: Well, he admitted so.
+- Well-Intentioned Extremist: Well, he admitted it.